vulinh64/spring-base/README.md

 With the arrival of Java 21 and Spring Boot 3.2 onwards, you can use virtual threads to overcome the limited number of platform threads managed by some sort of reactor library.

-> WORDS OF WARNING:
+> **WORDS OF WARNING:**
 >
-> Test your application thoroughly, as the usage of virtual threads might break critical
+> Test your application thoroughly, as the usage of virtual threads might (theoretically) break critical functions in
-> functions in your app.
+> your app.
 Use virtual threads with caution for older projects.

 ### Spring Boot 3.2+